Akansha0695/ChurnCustomerPrediction-MachineLearning/README.md

 **Evaluation**: Model performance is evaluated using metrics such as precision, recall, and F1-score.
 Various pruning techniques are applied to enhance model accuracy and reduce overfitting.

+                                                      Conclusion

-**Conclusion**: The project concludes with a detailed analysis of the best-performing algorithms on the given dataset.
+The project concludes with a detailed analysis of the best-performing algorithms on the given dataset.
 AdaBoostClassifier, GradientBoostingClassifier, and XGBClassifier emerge as the most effective models for predicting customer churn.